What Are Best Practices for Risk Mitigation in Aviation Safety Management

 If you are wondering ways to mitigate risk in aviation safety management systems, here are four best practices.

 Avoid Risk Completely

-Avoiding a risk is a common best practice in the aviation industry.
-Where it is convenient, it is almost always the best way to mitigate a risk.
+Avoiding risk is a common best practice in the aviation industry.
+Where it is convenient, it is almost always the best way to mitigate risk.

 Risk avoidance is extremely desirable because it:

-- Is extremely effective in completing removing potential problem from aviation SMS; and
+- Is extremely effective in completing removing potential problems from aviation SMS; and

-- Offers high degree of assurance of reduced exposure.
+- Offers a high degree of assurance of reduced exposure.